Download the full PDF for Iowa

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-Iowa is tied for 6th in the nation.
+Iowa ranks 4th in the nation.

 The 10-year high for the labor force participation rate in Iowa was 70.2 percent occurring in August 2019, and the 10-year low was 65.3 percent in August 2020.